shehedet/Formula-423/README.md

   - `Esc`: Exit the game.
 - **Note**: When a banana pill is active (orange circular objects), all controls reverse for 4 seconds, making 'w' move backward, 's' move forward, 'a' turn right, and 'd' turn left.

-## 🛠️ Skills Showcased

-This project demonstrates a range of technical and creative skills:
-- **Game Development**: Designed a complete 2D racing game with core mechanics like movement, collision detection, and lap tracking.
-- **Physics Simulation**: Implemented realistic vehicle dynamics, including acceleration, friction, and turning, with bike-specific leaning.
-- **Graphics Programming**: Used OpenGL for rendering the track, vehicles, obstacles, power-ups, power-downs, and banana pills in 2D.
-- **UI/UX Design**: Created an intuitive HUD to display critical game information (time, laps, speed, health, effects).
-- **Object-Oriented Programming**: Structured the game using a `GameState` class to manage state and logic efficiently.
-- **Randomized Level Design**: Developed algorithms to place obstacles and power-ups randomly while avoiding overlaps and ensuring fair placement.
-- **Event Handling**: Managed keyboard inputs for responsive controls and game state changes.

 ## ⚡ Power-Ups and Banana Pills

 Power-ups and banana pills add excitement and challenge to the gameplay: